Khrylx/EgoPose/README.md

 * **Note**: All scripts should be run from the root of this repo.

 ### Pretrained Models
-* Download our pretrained models from this [link](https://drive.google.com/file/d/1DE-uSUk4JMDtL9aQY2R5rAd3_yPRUIIH/view?usp=sharing) and place the unzipped results folder inside the repo as "EgoPose/results".
+* Download our pretrained models from this [link](https://drive.google.com/file/d/1DE-uSUk4JMDtL9aQY2R5rAd3_yPRUIIH/view?usp=sharing) (or [BaiduYun link](https://pan.baidu.com/s/1NECDEX-itgzKoYHrxSMEwQ), password: kieq) and place the unzipped results folder inside the repo as "EgoPose/results".

 # Quick Demo
 ### Ego-Pose Estimation